Email Address Input Field in Fluent Forms

 It is essential to have an email address input field in any form.
-WP Fluent Form allows you to produce an input field to take in users’ email address.
+Fluent Forms allows you to produce an input field to take in users’ email addresses.

 In the Input Customization section, you can customize the email field in the following ways.
 In this section, you will find 2 portions:

 On the right side of the tab, there are some important Basic options which are given below:

 - Element Label: This is the text that users will see on the form for the Email input field.
 You can put any text here that helps to understand the purpose of that field.

 - Label Placement: Determine the placement of the label that you set previously concerning the input field.
 The available options are Top, Left, Right, and Default.
 All of those are self-explanatory except the Default.
 What it means is that it will represent your global label placement settings.

 See the below screenshot to get a better understanding of the Basic options-